18F/ux-guide/_pages/research/clarify-the-basics.md

 ### Remote

 As a distributed team, 18F defaults to remote-friendly ways of working.
 This gives everyone on our team—including our partners—a chance to participate, and lets us hear from people regardless of their location.
-We’ve written before about [how to manage a research project](https://18f.gsa.gov/2017/09/27/three-ways-to-manage-research-projects/) and [conduct moderated usability tests remotely](https://18f.gsa.gov/2018/11/14/introduction-to-remote-moderated-usability-testing-part-1/), but our basic advice is:
+We’ve written on our blog before about [how to manage a research project](https://18f.gsa.gov/2017/09/27/three-ways-to-manage-research-projects/) and [conduct moderated usability tests remotely](https://18f.gsa.gov/2018/11/14/introduction-to-remote-moderated-usability-testing-part-1/), but our basic advice is:

 {:.list-item--margin-bottom-extra}
 - **Try to conduct remote research via video conference.** Find out what conferencing platforms your partners and participants can access.